KnollElias/KnollElias/README.md

 Software Development Engineer
 -----------------------------

-I've been learning to code since 2021.
+I've been learning programming languages and software development since 2021.
 I started with Game Development in C#, but have really found a passion for fullstack and backend development.

 * 🌍  I'm based in Switzerland
 * 🖥️  See my portfolio at [My Website](http://knollelias.ch)
 * ✉️  You can contact me at [knoll.elias@icloud.com](mailto:knoll.elias@icloud.com)
 * 🚀  I'm currently working at [Lemonbrain](http://lemonbrain.ch)
-* 🧠  I'm studying BSc Computing and IT (Software)
+* 🧠  I'm studying BSc in Computing and IT, specializing in Software.
-* 🤝  I'm open to collaborating on Open Source and Side-projects
+* 🤝  I'm open to collaborations in Open Source and side projects.
 * ⚡  !Linux != !!Linux

 ### Skills